Where to Eat in Las Vegas Chinatown

 3460 Arville Street

 The minimalism of the dining room is designed to match the simplicity of the food, but don't be fooled.
 A meal at Yui Edomae Sushi is definitely an elevated experience for a special occasion.
 Just look at the bill if you're still not sure.
 Fortunately, every penny is worth it.
 Pull yourself up to the 300-year-old wood counter and put yourself in the chef's hands.
-The omakase format is never quite the same from day to day, based on the daily selection of fresh fish—although every ounce of tuna is cut in-house from the same 250-lb bluefin.
+The omakase format is based on the daily selection of fresh fish and never quite the same from day to day—although every ounce of tuna is cut in-house from the same 250-pound bluefin.
 Beyond delicate cuts of sashimi and sushi, part of the fun is letting the meal gradually build throughout the evening, from the sharp bite of abalone liver and sips of a crystal clear oden broth to authentic kobe beef and the clean, creamy texture of sea urchin.
 And yes, that's real sharkskin being used to grate the wasabi root.
 The intimate dining room has a few quiet corners for extra privacy, including a secluded speakeasy-like lounge behind the host stand, which has its own tapas-style menu.

 How to order: Book a reservation online or call 702-202-2408.